qgis/QGIS-Documentation/source/grass_integration/grass_integration.rst

-The \tab{Options} tab provides a simplified module dialog where you can usually select a raster or vector layer visualized in the QGIS canvas and enter further module specific parameters to run the module.
+The :guilabel:`Options` tab provides a simplified module dialog where you can usually select a raster or vector layer visualized in the QGIS canvas and enter further module specific parameters to run the module.
 The provided module parameters are often not complete to keep the dialog clear.
 If you want to use further module parameters and flags, you need to start the GRASS Shell and run the module in the command line.

-A new feature in QGIS \CURRENT is the support for a
-\button{show advanced options >>} button below the simplified module dialog in the \tab{Options} tab.
+A new feature in QGIS \CURRENT is the support for a :guilabel:`show advanced options` button below the simplified module dialog in the :guilabel:`Options` tab.
 At the moment it is only added to the module v.in.ascii as an example use, but will probably be part of more / all modules in the GRASS toolbox in future versions of QGIS.
 This allows to use the complete GRASS module options without the need to switch to the GRASS Shell.

 **Output**

-The \tab{Output} tab provides information about the output status of the module.
-When you click the \button{Run} button, the module switches to the
+The :guilabel:`Output` tab provides information about the output status of the module.
+When you click the :guilabel:`Run` button, the module switches to the
-\tab{Output} tab and you see information about the analysis process.
-If all works well, you will finally see a \usertext{Successfully finished} message.
+:guilabel:`Output` tab and you see information about the analysis process.
+If all works well, you will finally see a ``Successfully finished`` message.

 **Manual**

-The \tab{Manual} tab shows the HTML help page of the GRASS module.
+The :guilabel:`Manual` tab shows the HTML help page of the GRASS module.
 You can use it to check further module parameters and flags or to get a deeper knowledge about the purpose of the module.
-At the end of each module manual page you see further links to the :file:`Main Help index}, the
+At the end of each module manual page you see further links to the :file:`Main Help index`, the
-:file:`Thematic index} and the :file:`Full index}.
-These links provide the same information as if you use the module :file:`g.manual}
+:file:`Thematic index` and the :file:`Full index`.
+These links provide the same information as if you use the module :file:`g.manual`.

-\begin{Tip}\caption{\textsc{Display results immediately}}:index:`GRASS!display results`
+.. tip:: **Display results immediately** :index:`GRASS!display results`

    If you want to display your calculation results immediately in your map canvas, you can use the 'View Output' button at the bottom of the module tab.
-\end{Tip}

 GRASS module examples
 ----------------------